Fethbita/Survival_Game_DEPRECATED/guides/mechanics.md

     * Requirements = 3 Branch, 2 Leaf
     * Durability = 5 animals
 * Outfit - Resistance to animal attacks.
-    * Requirements = 3 Branch, 2 Fiber, 3 Wood
+    * Requirements = 3 Branch, 2 Hemp, 3 Wood
     * Durability = 5 animal attacks.
 * Camouflage Outfit - Reduces the chance of animal attacks by 3%.
-    * Requirements = 3 Branch, 2 Fiber, 5 Leaf, 3 Wood
+    * Requirements = 3 Branch, 2 Hemp, 5 Leaf, 3 Wood
     * Durability = 5 animal attacks.
-* Campfire - Increases chance of animal attack %10, but keeps the player warm.
+* Campfire - Increases the chance of animal attack %10, but keeps the player warm.
-    * Requirements = 3 Stone, 3 Woods, 1 Bee Wax
+    * Requirements = 3 Stone, 3 Woods, 1 Beeswax
     * Durability = 2 nights
+* Compass - Decreases the chance of getting lost.
+    * Requirements = 4 Branch, 4 Hemp, 4 Beeswax
-* Shelter - Decreases chance of animal attack 5%.
+* Shelter - Decreases the chance of animal attack 5%.
     * Requirements = 5 Wood, 5 Branch, 1 Shaped Stone _(Created with 2 Stones and 2 Branches)_
     * Durability = 5 nights
 * Backpack - 2 more items can be equipped.
-    * Requirements = 4 Branch, 2 Fibers
+    * Requirements = 4 Branch, 2 Hemp
     * Durability = 10 Travels. - _We will put a percentage on the main screen so the player will know about the durability of the bag.
 If durability finishes on the journey, half of the collected stuff will be lost._
 * Cooking Pot - Requires campfire and is used for cooking animals.
     * Requirements = 2 Shaped Stone, 3 Wood